 .
 There are much lighter trail shoes out on the market, but this shoe does fall toward the lighter side of the spectrum.
 Less weight means it’s a shoe that any runner can use for attacking the trails with speed and vigor.

 Merrell put effort into designing a shoe that’s highly breathable.
 The upper consists of synthetic materials which include a blanket of mesh lining that allows a steady flow of air.
 The material is light, flexible, and aids in keeping your feet and toes cool, dry, and free from moisture.
-In addition to helping your feet stay dry, it also prevent any bacterial issues.
+In addition to helping your feet stay dry, it also prevents any bacterial issues.
 This is thanks to the shoe’s M-Fresh technology which helps to minimize sweat and odor.

 This shoe is lauded for its overall comfort.
 It’s light, flexible, and breathable.
-The sock liner wraps around the ankle comfortably and provides a glove like fit.
+The sock liner wraps around the ankle comfortably and provides a glove-like fit.
 However, the sock liner is not meant as a replacement for actual socks.
-We would still recommend wearing socks with these shoes as the built in sock liner is intended for comfort and protection.
+We would still recommend wearing socks with these shoes as the built-in sock liner is intended for comfort and protection.